AP Top 25 Takeaways: Not-so-super superpowers show cracks | Times Leader

 The problem is solid was not what UC signed up for.
 Cincinnati’s perfect-world CFP scenario had Indiana and Notre Dame as ranked teams.
 The Hoosiers could still cobble together a good season, but Michael Penix has been a turnover machine and Indiana is probably not going to be the second-best team in the Big Ten East this season.

-As for Notre Dame, the and none of it has been easy.
+As for Notre Dame, the Irish improved to 3-0 and none of it has been easy.
 At least this time they didn’t need late-game heroics against Purdue.

 Notre Dame has No. 18 Wisconsin next week in Chicago.
 The Bearcats will be rooting for the Irish on their off week.